(No) Sleeping on the job: Hybrid work and your sleep habits

 Consistent bedtime routines and regular sleeping and waking times support good sleep, but getting up and going to sleep at different times on different days depending on whether the following day is an office day or a remote working day throws routines out of kilter.

-Being outside exposed to daylight, especially in the morning, can support natural sleep cycle and rhythms.2
+Being outside exposed to daylight, especially in the morning, can support natural sleep cycle and rhythms.
+Increased time indoors can limit sunlight, especially during short winter days.

 Reduced time spent moving

-Exercise is key to improving sleep.3 With shorter commutes in particular, people are often moving less while working remotely.
+Exercise is key to improving sleep.
+With shorter commutes in particular, people are often moving less while working remotely.

-The NHS suggests the average adult needs 7-9 of good-quality sleep each night to function properly.4
+The NHS suggests the average adult needs 7-9 of good-quality sleep each night to function properly.

-However, few Brits were getting this much sleep even before the pandemic.
-Just 14% of British adults said that they’d sleep for 8 hours per night on average over the past week in June 2019.
-Despite hybrid working potentially leaving more time to sleep in the mornings, this had improved only marginally, to 17%, by March 2022.5
+However, few Brits were getting this much sleep even more the pandemic.
+Just 14% of adults in Great British said that they’d sleep for 8 hours per night on average over the past week in July 2019.
+Despite hybrid working potentially leaving more time to sleep, this had improved only marginally, to 16%, by July 2024.

-Aside from the obvious fatigue and trouble focussing, there can be wider health issues stemming from prolonged poor sleep, including obesity, low immunity, reduced fertility, coronary heart disease, high blood pressure and diabetes.6 On top of the health consequences, up to 20% of road crashes in the UK can be attributed in some way to fatigue.7
+Aside from the obvious fatigue and trouble focussing, there can be wider health issues stemming from prolonged poor sleep, including obesity, low immunity, heart attack and stroke, high blood pressure, type 2 diabetes and cancer.
+On top of the health consequences, up to 20% of road crashes in the UK can be attributed in some way to fatigue.

 Compounding the dire health risks for sleep-deprived employees, there’s a hit to businesses in terms of productivity.
-Just 1-2 nights of poor sleep per week significantly increases the risk of sickness absence,8 and poor sleep costs the UK economy 1.86% of GDP annually — equivalent to £40.84 billion of lost output in 2021.9,10
+Just 1-2 nights of poor sleep per week significantly increases the risk of sickness absence, and poor sleep costs the UK economy 1.86% of GDP annually — equivalent to £42.28 billion of lost output in 2023.

 There’s been an increase in demand for medical intervention to improve sleep, even though the NHS states that sleeping pills are now rarely prescribed by GPs due to side effects and the risk of dependence.